Jasigler/RadioMarket.CategoryService/README.md

 ## About The Project

-This is the category microservice for my larger 'Radiomarket' project.
+This is a category microservice for an e-commerce/auction website.
 This service performs basic CRUD operations for 'auction item' categories.
 This was separated from the items microservice in order to isolate it from the client as  deactivating a category will require the execution of a DB trigger to migrate all associated items to a new category.

 A category consists of the following:
 ``` c#